-By gathering a diverse set of interested parties, both private and public, the ambition has been to make previously inaccessible areas available to the general public in an organised and structured way; for instance by cooperating with landowners to create paths for walking and cycling along lakes, fields or running waters, areas which were not otherwise accessible to enjoy.
+By gathering a diverse set of interested parties, both private and public, the ambition has been to make previously inaccessible areas available to the general public in an organised and structured way by cooperating with landowners to create paths for walking and cycling along lakes, fields or running waters; areas which were not otherwise accessible to enjoy.

 Skjoldungernes Land on Zealand lies in the area surrounding the magnificent Roskilde Fjord.
 This is a short drive from Copenhagen.

-The area is easily accessible from Copenhagen by car, or by train.
+The area is easily accessible from Copenhagen by car.

-You can either take the regional train to Roskilde, bringing your bicycle costs DKK 12 per ride, or the S-train to Frederikssund ( your bicycle is free on the S train).
+By train take the regional train to Roskilde, bringing your bicycle costs DKK 12 per ride, or the S-train to Frederikssund (your bicycle is free on the S train).
 Frederikssund lies at the “end” of the fjord.

-The Wadden Sea National Park, which is in South Jutland, is more dangerous to visit on your own and here it can be good idea to check out the visitor centre Vadehavscentret ( The Wadden Sea Centre) at vadehavscentret.dk to get more information and book guides.
-They also have a good English language site.
+The Wadden Sea National Park, which is in South Jutland, is more dangerous to visit on your own, instead check out the visitor centre Vadehavscentret (The Wadden Sea Centre) at vadehavscentret.dk to get more information and book guides.

 Other places to look for information see below.

 You can also use the maps and detailed descriptions made by the Danish Nature Agency

 Another great site where you can find maps and pdf’s with detailed descriptions of trails and paths is the site run by the Danish Nature Agency, Naturstyrelsen.